-There are four (4) types of settings to set under Dialer Settings.
+There are four 4 settings to set under Dialer Settings.
 You can see the following details below:

-Frequency - this refers to the number of calls per minute.
-As default, the frequency is set to 60 but you can increase it to 120 as the maximum frequency obtainable on the account.
+- Frequency - this refers to the number of calls per minute.
+The default frequency is set to 60 but you can increase it to 120.

-Max Call Duration - this refers to the maximum duration in seconds for each call that is connected to the agent when the contacts press the digit to speak to an agent.
-This number is in seconds, The default duration is set to 1800 seconds but you can increase this to 7200 as the limit.
+- Max Call Duration - This refers to the maximum duration for each call that is connected to the agent when the contacts press the digit to speak to an agent.
+This number is in seconds, The default duration is set to 1800 seconds but you can increase this to 7200.

-Max Retries - this refers to the number of retries per contact for unanswered calls.
-As default, the Max Retries is set to “0” but you can increase it up to 10 as the limit.
+- Max Retries - this refers to the number of retries per contact for unanswered calls.
+The default Max Retries is set to “0” but you can increase it up to 10.

 Step 10: Set Campaign Schedule

 Campaign Scheduling is used to schedule when the campaign will start to send out calls and when it should stop.
 This schedule is applied to all contacts in the campaign.
-You need to set the schedule for the following:
+You need to set the schedule as mentioned below:

-Start - this refers to when the campaign should start sending out calls.
+- Start - this refers to when the campaign should start sending out the calls.
 The date format is “YYYY-mm-DD HH:mm:SS”.

-Use Timezone of the Contact - as default, the system follows your time zone set in the “Account Settings”.
+- Use Timezone of the Contact - as default, the system follows your time zone set in the “Account Settings”.
 If this setting is checked or enabled, the campaign schedule you set will follow your contact’s time zone.
-However, this is only available for contacts with complete US address.
+However, this is only available for contacts with a complete US address.
 Refer to an article here for details.

 Step 11: Finish

-Click on “Finish” button and Congratulations, you are ready to start your campaign.
+Click on the “Finish” button and congratulations, you are ready to start your campaign.